We're a society today where intellectual property (IP) protections in its various forms are a huge and constant feature of the digital landscape.

 Men at Work

-Another lesser known case was a lawsuit filed against the 1980's Australian rock band Men at Work.
+Another case was a lawsuit filed against the 1980's Australian rock band Men at Work.
 The rights holder of a 1932 Australian children's nursery rhyme and it's accompanying tune called "Kookaburra (sits in the old gum tree)" sued Men at Work for copyright infringement, accusing them of plagiarizing the song in the opening tune and beat (using the flute) in their hit song Down Under -- a well-known and beloved song considered an unofficial Australian national anthem.

 The lawsuit lasted for years, causing Men at Work great pain, heartache, and money.
 They stood to lose many millions in back royalties if they lost.
 Well, they did lose that suit.
 But, thankfully, the presiding judge granted a fairly minor award of 5% of earnings and only after a certain date.
 When later calculated, it amounted to a reported $100,000.
 Much less than it could have been.